Spontaneous labor likelihood generally rises after 37 weeks and is most common around 39 to 40 weeks, though exact timing varies by pregnancy.

 Understanding Spontaneous Labor Timing

-Early in pregnancy—before 37 weeks—the chance of spontaneous labor is quite low.
+Early in pregnancy—before 37 weeks—the chance of spontaneous labor is much lower than it is near the due date.
 This period is called preterm, and labor during this time can pose health risks for the baby.
-From week 37 onward, the body prepares for delivery, increasing the chances of spontaneous labor as the baby matures.
+From week 37 onward, the body prepares for delivery, and the likelihood of spontaneous labor generally increases as the baby matures.

 Biological Triggers That Influence Labor Timing

-Labor doesn’t just start randomly; it’s triggered by a cascade of hormonal signals involving both mother and fetus.
+Labor doesn’t just start randomly; it’s triggered by a cascade of hormonal, inflammatory, cervical, uterine, and fetal signals involving both mother and fetus.
 Key players include:

-- Prostaglandins: These hormone-like substances soften and dilate the cervix.
+- Prostaglandins: These hormone-like substances help soften and ripen the cervix.

 - Oxytocin: Known as the “labor hormone,” it stimulates uterine contractions.

-- Corticotropin-releasing hormone (CRH): Produced by the placenta, it rises toward term and helps initiate labor.
+- Corticotropin-releasing hormone (CRH): Produced by the placenta, it rises toward term and is involved in the complex timing of labor.

-- Fetal signals: The maturing fetus releases hormones signaling readiness for birth.
+- Fetal signals: The maturing fetus contributes signals that may help show readiness for birth.

-These hormones interact to prepare the uterus and cervix for labor.
-Their levels fluctuate weekly as pregnancy progresses, directly impacting the chances of spontaneous labor by week.
+These hormones and signals interact to prepare the uterus and cervix for labor.
+Their activity changes as pregnancy progresses, directly influencing the chances of spontaneous labor by week.

 The Weekly Breakdown: How Chances Change Over Time